bigtweekx/h2pc_installer/README.md

 Install logic:
 1. Select install folder
-2. Unzip filesX.zip to install/maps
+2. Unzip h2pc_data.7z to install folder. contains halo 2 files and dependencies
 3. Install the rest of the files to where they need to go in the install/ folder
 4. Install dependencies silently (without user input) Install Visual C++ 2005 (required for halo2.exe)
 5. Install .NET 4.5.2 (required for launcher)
 6. Install DirectX 9.0c (required for halo2.exe)
 7. Finish install and run the launcher to login

+TODO:

+create multiple shortcuts for the various target parameters start in windowed mode by default custom maps